stylify/web/content/docs/stylify/compiler.md

 ### selectorsAreas
 In case you want to rewrite selectors in any framework specific class attribute, you must define that attribute to be matched.
-By default Stylify support a few syntaxes from Vue, React, Lit, AlpineJS and Nette.
+By default Stylify CSS support a few syntaxes from Vue, React, Lit, AlpineJS and Nette.
 In case, some of the class attributes wasn't matched, add the selectorsAreas option with a regular expression to match it.

 </template>
 <template #code>